 General Sustainability Tour

 Catholic University is committed to sustainability across all of our operations.
-During this tour, you will learn about our sustainability initiatives ranging from academic programs to green infrastructure to waste management and much more.
-This tour is 1 hour in length.
+During this tour, you will learn about the University's solar panels, trees, green buildings, community engagement initiatives, stormwater management system, recycling, and much more.

 • $item.alt